soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a linguist specializing in syntax.
+I am a linguist specializing in syntax and morphology.

 I am currently an Assistant Professor in the Department of English Language and Literature at Gyeongsang National University (GNU) in Korea.
 Previously, I was a postdoctoral researcher at the University of Pennsylvania where I worked with Marlyse Baptista.
 I received my PhD from New York University (NYU) where I worked with Alec Marantz.
 You can find my CV [here](https://drive.google.com/file/d/1b4Ykx7J_70qiU_xgpeB4jGueX4ASqwiV/view?usp=drive_link).